Jean-Paul Rodrigue (2017), New York:

 Thus, the choice of a transportation mode to route people

-and freight within origins and destinations becomes important
+and freight between origins and destinations becomes important

 and depends on a number of factors such as the nature of